 - ‘End Demand’ Policies Increase Vulnerability to Violence and HIV

 - The Impact of Surveillance and Policing on Vulnerability to HIV

 - Use of Condoms as Evidence

 - Criminalisation as a Barrier to Care, Treatment and Programme Implementation

 - Vulnerability During Arrest, Court-Involvement and Detention

 - Mandatory HIV and STI Testing

 - Impact of Detention on Sex Workers’ Health

 - Vulnerability After Criminal Justice System Involvement

 You can download this 14 page PDF here.
-This resource is available in English.
-It will be available in Chinese, French, Russian, and Spanish soon.
+This resource is available in English, Chinese, French, Russian, and Spanish.